-- discuss the factors on which velocity of longitudional waves in a gas depends; - explain formation of transverse waves on stretched strings; - derive the equation of a simple harmonic wave; - explain the phenomena of beats, interference and phase change of waves on the basis of principle of superposition - explain formation of stationary waves and discuss harmonics of organ pipes and stretched strings; - discuss Doppler effect and apply it to mechanical and optical systems; - explain the properties of em waves, and - state wavelength range of different parts of em spectrum and their applications.
+- explain the phenomena of beats, interference and phase change of waves on the basis of principle of superposition - explain formation of stationary waves and discuss harmonics of organ pipes and stretched strings; - discuss Doppler effect and apply it to mechanical and optical systems; - explain the properties of em waves, and - state wavelength range of different parts of em spectrum and their applications.

-14.1 WAVE PROPAGATION
+14.1 Wave Propagation

 From the motion of a piece of straw, you may think that waves carry energy; these do not transport mass.
-A vivid demonstration of this aspect is seen in tidal waves.
-Do you recall the devastation caused by Tsunami waves which hit Indonesia, Thailand, Sri lanka and India caused by a deep sea quake waves of 20 m height were generated and were responsible for huge loss of life.
+A vivid demonstration of this aspect is seen in tidel waves.
+Do you recall the devastation caused by Tsunami, waves which hit Indonesia, Thailand, Sri lanka and India caused by a deep sea quake waves of, 20m height were generated and were responsible for huge loss of life.